 Get in touch with our clinic to request a consultation with Dr Eddy Dona

-In your first visit, Dr Eddy Dona will perform a comprehensive evaluation of your particular problems to assess and advise you on your options taking into consideration your desires and expectations.
+In your first visit, Dr Eddy Dona will perform a comprehensive evaluation of your particular concerns to assess and advise you on your options taking into consideration your goals and expectations.

-During the consultation, Dr Dona will discuss your reconstructive options and you’ll also get the opportunity to discuss any questions you have in relation to your breast asymmetry procedure.
+During the consultation, Dr Dona will discuss your reconstructive options and you’ll also get the opportunity to discuss any questions you have in relation to your procedure.

 You will need to disclose your complete medical history to Dr Dona, including all health problems.

-Do not take any blood-thinning medications such as aspirin or any medicine containing aspirin, large amounts of vitamins or anti-inflammatory drugs for 2 weeks prior to any surgery.
+Do not take any blood-thinning medications such as aspirin or any medicine containing aspirin, large amounts of vitamins or anti-inflammatory drugs for two weeks prior to any surgery.

-Do not smoke for at least 2 weeks prior to surgery, as smoking increases surgical and anaesthetic risks and can lead to serious complications.
+Do not smoke for at least two weeks prior to surgery, as smoking increases surgical and anaesthetic risks and can lead to serious complications.

 There are far too many variables when discussing surgical techniques.
-Each individual case of breast asymmetry is unique and the operation required needs to be tailored to the individual.
-However, the use of breast implants and various breast lift (Mastopexy) and/or breast reduction techniques are often required.
+Each individual case of tuberous breasts and breast asymmetry is unique, and the operation required needs to be tailored to the individual.
+However, the use of Breast Implants and various Breast Lift (Mastopexy) and/or Breast Reduction techniques are often required.
 Such information can be found in the relevant pages on our website.

 After breast asymmetry surgery, most patients go home the same day.
 Some opt for an overnight stay.